US, Britain upbeat as trade talks enter new round

-LONDON (REUTERS) - The United States and Britain expressed optimism about the prospects of a trade deal on Tuesday (Oct 20) as they launched the latest round of talks focused on goods and tariffs.
+LONDON • The United States and Britain expressed optimism about the prospects of a trade deal as they launched the latest round of talks focused on goods and tariffs.

-US Trade Representative Robert Lighthizer told a security conference he was "very pleased" with progress in negotiations with Britain and predicted a trade deal "reasonably soon".
+US Trade Representative Robert Lighthizer told a security conference on Tuesday that he was "very pleased" with progress in negotiations with Britain and predicted a trade deal "reasonably soon".

 Britain has put a US trade deal at the top of its post-Brexit wish list, having cited the freedom to strike bilateral deals as one of the main benefits of leaving the European Union.

-Lighthizer, speaking by video link from Washington to a British government conference on transatlantic co-operation, said talks were taking place continuously.
+Mr Lighthizer, speaking by video link from Washington to a British government conference on transatlantic cooperation, said talks were taking place continuously.

-"These things take time ... but we are making great headway and we have got 30-some groups negotiating and negotiating bitterly right now," Lighthizer told the Atlantic Future Forum.
+"These things take time... but we are making great headway and we have 30-something groups negotiating and negotiating right now," he told the Atlantic Future Forum.

-"I am optimistic across the board and I think that it is going to happen reasonably soon," he said.
+"I am optimistic across the board and I think that it is going to happen reasonably soon."

 The tone of the public exchange contrasted with a stand-off between London and Brussels over Britain's future trade ties with the EU following its exit from the bloc in January.

-The EU and Britain urged each other on Tuesday to compromise to avoid a disruptive Brexit finale.
+A British government spokesman said London noted "with interest" Mr Barnier's comments that touch "in a significant way on the issues behind the current difficulties in our talks".

+Mr Barnier and his British counterpart David Frost were due to talk further yesterday.

-Lighthizer, who has named the UK trade talks one of his top priorities for 2020, has called for full access for US agricultural products.
+Mr Lighthizer, who has named the British trade talks as one of his top priorities for this year, has called for full access for US agricultural products.

 The two sides are seen at odds, however, over tariffs including US steel and aluminium duties imposed in 2018.